Development of the method of quaternion typification of Clifford algebra elements: Main ideas of the method of quaternion typification of Clifford algebra elements

 \section{Main ideas of the method of quaternion typification of Clifford algebra elements}

-Let $p, q$ be nonnegative integer numbers and $p+q=n$, $n\geq1$.
-Consider the real Clifford algebra $\cl^\R(p,q)$ or the complex Clifford algebra $\cl^\C(p,q)$.
-In the case when results are true for both cases, we write $\cl(p,q)$.
-The construction of Clifford algebra $\cl(p,q)$ is discussed in details in \cite{Lounesto} or \cite{Marchuk:Shirokov}.
+Let $p, q$ be nonnegative integers such that $p+q=n$, $n\geq1$.
+We consider the Clifford algebra $\cl(p,q)$ over the fields of real or complex numbers.
+A detailed description of the construction of the Clifford algebra $\cl(p,q)$ is given in \cite{Lounesto} and \cite{Marchuk:Shirokov}.
 Let $e$ be the identity element and let $e^a$, $a=1,\ldots,n$ be generators of the Clifford algebra $\cl(p,q)$,